wangxufire/awesome-stars/README.md

 ## Scala

-- [snowflake](https://github.com/twitter/snowflake) - Snowflake is a network service for generating unique ID numbers at high scale with some simple guarantees.
+- [snowflake](https://github.com/twitter-archive/snowflake) - Snowflake is a network service for generating unique ID numbers at high scale with some simple guarantees.
 - [marathon](https://github.com/mesosphere/marathon) - Deploy and manage containers (including Docker) on top of Apache Mesos at scale.
-- [linkerd](https://github.com/linkerd/linkerd) - Open source service mesh for cloud-native applications
+- [linkerd](https://github.com/linkerd/linkerd) - A service mesh for Kubernetes and beyond.
+Main repo for Linkerd 1.x.

 ## Shell